JustineStats/NeuralNetworkSuburbs/README.md

 # NeuralNetworkSuburbs
-Creating a neural network for classifying 15 thousand suburbs in A, B, C, D, E classes including 200 variables
+Creating a neural network model for classifying 15 thousand suburbs in Asutralie in classes from A, B, C, D to E

-Taking into account the ratings created before in terms of crime, community, family, convenience and many more variabels
+Taking into account the ratings created before in terms of crime, community, family, convenience and many more variables